-Therefore, Aristocrat Leisure has an ROCE of 21%.
+So, Aristocrat Leisure has an ROCE of 15%.

 Is Aristocrat Leisure's ROCE Good?

-Aristocrat Leisure has total liabilities of AU$940m and total assets of AU$6.0b.
-As a result, its current liabilities are equal to approximately 16% of its total assets.
-A minimal amount of current liabilities limits the impact on ROCE.
+Aristocrat Leisure has total assets of AU$8.2b and current liabilities of AU$1.1b.
+Therefore its current liabilities are equivalent to approximately 13% of its total assets.
+A fairly low level of current liabilities is not influencing the ROCE too much.

-This is good to see, and with such a high ROCE, Aristocrat Leisure may be worth a closer look.
+This is good to see, and with a sound ROCE, Aristocrat Leisure could be worth a closer look.
 Aristocrat Leisure looks strong on this analysis, but there are plenty of other companies that could be a good opportunity .
 Here is a free list of companies growing earnings rapidly.

 Aristocrat Leisure is not the only stock that insiders are buying.
 For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.